- Publications and resources

 - only fly one drone at a time

-- always fly your drone within visual line-of-sight — this means:
+- always fly your drone in visual line-of-sight — this means:

 - flying only during the day

-- avoid flying in cloud, fog or heavy rain
+- avoid flying through cloud, fog or smoke

-- you can see your drone with your own eyes at all times — not by using binoculars or watching a video screen
+- you can always see your drone with your own eyes — not by using goggles, binoculars or another device

 You must not fly your drone:

 - higher than 120 m (400 ft) above ground level — that's about the height of a 35-storey building or length of a football field

 - closer than 30 m to people — other than those helping to control or navigate your drone

 - over or above people at any time or height